Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Introduction

 \section{Introduction}

-The chemical potential of an ion in solution or inside a charged porous material is important to know, because changes in the chemical potential across space result in transport of ions.
-When chemical equilibrium is reached, for instance between a position just inside and just outside a porous material, this means that the chemical potential is the same on either side of this interface, and thus we can calculate ion concentrations on one side, when we know the concentration on the other side.
-For instance, for given concentrations of ions in solution, we can calculate the ion concentrations inside a (charged) porous material, such as inside a membrane.
+The chemical potential of an ion in solution or inside a charged porous material is important, because changes in the chemical potential across space result in transport of ions.
+When chemical equilibrium is reached, for instance between inside and outside a porous material, this is because the chemical potential has become the same, and thus we can calculate ion concentrations inside a material based on the concentration outside.
 This condition of local chemical equilibrium generally holds across a very thin interface where all changes occur in a layer of a few nm thickness, even when there is transport of ions across the interface.
-This equilibrium across an interface is an important fact when we theoretically describe transport of ions across membranes for water desalination, or into absorbent materials.
-In this tutorial we first describe the chemical potential in general, then describe reactions and transport, next isotherms for the absorption of neutral molecules, and finally, for ions discuss the Donnan balance and the effect of ion volume and ion-ion electrostatic, Coulombic, interactions, which relates to the activity coefficient of ions, and osmotic coefficients of aqueous solutions.\footnote{We alternatingly use the words ion, solute, species, and molecule, and they all refer to entities dissolved in a solvent (such as in water).
+This equilibrium across an interface is an important element in a theoretical description of absorbent materials or to describe transport of ions across a membrane.
+In this tutorial we first describe the chemical potential in general, then describe reactions and transport, next isotherms for the absorption of neutral molecules, and finally we discuss for ions the Donnan balance and the effect of ion volume and ion-ion electrostatic, Coulombic, interactions, which relate to the activity coefficient of ions, and osmotic coefficients of aqueous solutions.\footnote{In this tutorial, we alternatingly use the words ion, solute, species, component, and molecule, and they all refer to entities dissolved in a solvent (such as in water).
 These words do not refer to the solvent itself.}